aaalgo/picpac/README.md

 - Each annotated shape (usually a polygon) has a label and a tag.
 - Label is the categorical label; the prediction target.
-- Tag an non-zero integral value calculated when importing samples, such that shapes within certain distance threshold cannot have the same tag.
-[Four color theorem](https://en.wikipedia.org/wiki/Four_color_theorem) states that four colors are sufficient if we have to tag touching shapes differently.
-In our case, in order to achieve good separation between masks, we want to assign different tags to two shapes if they touch after [dilation](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_morphological_ops/py_morphological_ops.html).
-It doesn't matter how many tag values we use so long as they fit in representation, and we can assume the range [1, 255] is always available.
+- Tag an non-zero integral value calculated when importing samples so as to differenciate pixels of touching objects.
+  [Four color theorem](https://en.wikipedia.org/wiki/Four_color_theorem) states that four different tag values (in addition to the background 0) are sufficient if we have to tag touching objects differently.
+In our case, in order to achieve good separation between objects, we want to assign different tags to two objects if they touch after [dilation](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_morphological_ops/py_morphological_ops.html).
+The number of tag values we use do not affect computational cost.
+We can assume the range [1, 255] is always available.
 [This program](https://github.com/aaalgo/box/blob/master/gcolor.py) does such tagging/coloring.
 - Instead of a label image, `rasterize` here generates a tag image (`use_tag: True`).
 The label information is returned in `box_feature[:, 1]`.